Our relationship with the stars stretches back to the first person ever to look up and wonder, what’s up there?

 Built in 1937, this former space-gazing site was once owned by Indiana University.
 Professor Wilbur A. Cogshall oversaw the construction of the round stone keep on the then-outskirts of Bloomington.
 The observatory’s plain walls, practical rotating dome (the rollers are still visible though now rusted into place), and unpolished wooden floors show the influence of a pragmatic, no-frills mind.

-After the observatory was finished, a 26-inch Gaertner Scientific telescope and 24-inch Schwarzschild reflector were installed and functioned for several years.
+After the observatory was finished, a 24-inch Schwarzchild telescope made by Gaertner Scientific was installed, and functioned for several years.
 Unfortunately, light pollution from expanding nearby cities, new technologies, and Professor Cogshall’s retirement led to the observatory’s abandonment in the mid-1940s.
 In 1965, the telescope frames and mounts were bought by the founders of the New Jersey Astronomical Association (NJAA).
 They refurbished the equipment in their backyards and installed the frame and mounts in New Jersey’s Paul Robinson Observatory, where they remain today.

 Stripped of its equipment, but still showing its sturdy roots, the Knightridge Space Observatory currently stands alone in the woods, its dome open to the elements due to damage from fallen logs.